 Office Associate and Graduate Secretary

 Department of History

+College of Arts and Sciences

-University of Nebraska-Lincoln 612 Oldfather Hall
+University of Nebraska-Lincoln

+612 Oldfather Hall

 Lincoln, NE 68588-0327

+402-472-2414

+mbrown19@unl.edu

 TITLE IX & STUDENT CODE OF CONDUCT

 TITLE IX

 Title IX prohibits discrimination based on sex in education programs and activities in federally funded schools.
 Title IX protects students, employees, applicants for admission and employment, and other persons from all forms of sex discrimination, including discrimination based on gender identity or failure to conform to stereotypical notions of masculinity or femininity.
 All students, faculty, and staff at the University of Nebraska-Lincoln are protected by Title IX (regardless of gender, sexual orientation, gender identity, full- or part-time status, disability, race, or national origin) in all aspects of the University's educational programs and activities.
 All forms of sexual harassment, including but not limited to dating and domestic violence, stalking, and sexual assault are violations of Title IX and prohibited by the University of Nebraska-Lincoln.
 Specifically, Title IX states: